Doh Kyung-soo

-Doh Kyung-soo (born January 12, 1993), known professionally as D.O., is a South Korean singer and actor.
+Doh Kyung-soo (born January 12, 1993), also known as D.O., is a South Korean singer and actor.
 He is a member of the South Korean boy band Exo.
 He debuted as a soloist on July 26, 2021, with his first extended play (EP) Empathy.
-He has since released two more EPs, Expectation (2023) and Blossom (2024), as well as a studio album, Bliss (2025).
+He has since released three more EPs, Expectation (2023), Blossom (2024), and Dopamine (2026), as well as a studio album, Bliss (2025).

-As an actor, he has starred in various television dramas and movies such as It's Okay, That's Love (2014), My Annoying Brother (2016), Along with the Gods: The Two Worlds (2017), 100 Days My Prince (2018), Swing Kids (2018), and Bad Prosecutor (2022).
+As an actor, Doh has starred in various television dramas and movies such as It's Okay, That's Love (2014), My Annoying Brother (2016), Along with the Gods: The Two Worlds (2017), 100 Days My Prince (2018), Swing Kids (2018), Bad Prosecutor (2022), and The Manipulated (2025).
 In recognition of his acting, he was selected by the Korean Film Council as one of the 200 Korean actors that best represent the present and future of Korea's movie scene.

 Life and career

 1993–2015: Early life and career beginnings

 Doh Kyung-soo was born on January 12, 1993, in Nonhyeon-dong of Gangnam District, Seoul, South Korea, and grew up in Ilsandong District of Goyang, Gyeonggi Province.
 He went to Goyang Poongsan Elementary School, Baekshin Middle School, and Baekseok High School.
 He has an older brother who is three years older than him.
-D.O. began singing in primary school and was an avid participant in local singing competitions throughout his high school career.
+Doh began singing in primary school and was an avid participant in local singing competitions throughout his high school career.
 After winning one of the competitions, he was advised to audition for SM Entertainment.
 He performed Na Yoon-kwon's "Anticipation" and Brown Eyed Soul's "My Story" at his audition.
-D.O. subsequently became a trainee during his last two years of high school.
+Doh subsequently became a trainee during his last two years of high school.